insub4067/MixCppSwift/README.md

 # CppPractice

-This repo is example of using C++ directly from Swift without Obj-c birdge.
+This repo is example of using C++ directly from Swift without Obj-c bridge.

 ## References
 - https://www.swift.org/documentation/cxx-interop/project-build-setup/